Daniel Saifiti: Newcastle Knights (2015–2024)

-2021

 For round 1 of the 2021 NRL season, Saifiti was announced as a Knights co-captain alongside Jayden Brailey.

 He was selected for game one of the 2021 State of Origin series.
 Saifiti scored his first try for New South Wales in game one as the Blues defeated Queensland 50-6.
 Saifiti played in the first two games during the series but was ruled out of the third due to injury.
 New South Wales went on to win the series 2-1.

-2022

-Safiti caused a shock when he ruled himself of World Cup selection for Fiji, citing covid and injury issues earlier in the year as the reason.
+Saifiti caused a shock when he ruled himself of World Cup selection for Fiji, citing covid and injury issues earlier in the year as the reason.

 Saifiti played 19 games for Newcastle in the 2022 NRL season as the club missed the finals finishing 14th on the table.

+Saifiti played a total of 22 games for Newcastle in the 2023 NRL season as the club finished 5th on the table.
+Saifiti played in Newcastle's golden point extra-time victory over Canberra in week one of the finals.

+Dolphins (2025–)

+Late in the 2024 season, Saifiti was given permission by the Knights to negotiate with a new club for the 2025 season.
+In October, he signed a three-year contract with the Dolphins.